 This mid-sized city in the Sonoran Desert wasn't originally thought of as a culinary capital, but a 2016 designation by Unesco as a City of Gastronomy cemented its spot as a foodie oasis.
-Spicy eats, comfort food, and fine dining abound at top spots like Tuscon Tamales Company, 5 Points Market & Restaurant, and Downtown Kitchen + Cocktails.
+Spicy eats, comfort food, and fine dining abound at top spots like Tuscon Tamale and 5 Points Market & Restaurant.

 Though rock star chefs often hang out in the mountain resort towns to cater to jet-setters, down below the Front Range you can find foodie delights in Denver.
 Standouts in the mile-high city include casual but killer Italian at Osteria Marco, stunning seafood at Stoic & Genuine, and roasted meats off the range at Brider.

-You have to include New Haven on any food obsessive list since it's home of the hamburger, which was purportedly first dreamed up at Louis' Lunch in 1900.
-But the sound-side town also abounds with lots of delicious pizza places—Sally's Apizza and Frank Pepe Pizzeria Napoletana—and choice seafood spots like Shell & Bones Oyster Bar and Grill, and fine dining at Olea.
+You have to include New Haven on any food obsessive list because it's home of the hamburger, which was purportedly first dreamed up at Louis' Lunch in 1900.
+But the sound-side town also abounds with lots of delicious pizza places—Frank Pepe Pizzeria Napoletana, for one—and choice seafood spots like Shell & Bones Oyster Bar and Grill, and fine dining at Olea.

-This great up-and-coming restaurant destination is worthy of serious foodies, and Wilmington has some great seafood spots like Feby's Fishery and Big Fish Grill on the Riverfront, along with contemporary American restaurants that push culinary boundaries like Domaine Hudson and La Fia.
+This great up-and-coming restaurant destination is worthy of serious foodies, and Wilmington has some great seafood spots like Feby's Fishery and Big Fish Grill on the Riverfront, along with contemporary American restaurants that push culinary boundaries like La Fia.